 A few weeks ago, The New Yorker scared the living daylights out of those of us lucky enough to reside in the Pacific Northwest.
 In gripping fashion, writer Kathryn Schulz told of a devastating earthquake and tsunami that are doomed to destroy the coastal communities of Oregon and Washington while wreaking havoc in Portland and Seattle—possibly in the next 50 years.

 As I nervously tore through Schulz’s piece, I began to rethink my decisions to rent in a brick building, to live without an earthquake kit, and to read such a terrifying article in the first place.
 But the one thing I never reconsidered was my decision to move to the Pacific Northwest in 2014.
-Cascadia subduction zone or not, I still count myself as incredibly fortunate to live in this region, where I am everyday inspired by the warmth of the people around me and the wild beauty of the mountains, forests, and coastlines.
+Cascadia Subduction Zone or not, I still feel incredibly fortunate to live in a region where I am everyday inspired by the warmth of the people around me and the wild beauty of the mountains, forests, and coastlines.

 One such extraordinary landscape can be found 65 miles north of Seattle in the Salish Sea, where killer whales, bald eagles, and a few lucky humans make their homes in the San Juan Islands.
-Isolated and tranquil, these 172 named islands and reefs are an ideal destination for kayakers, cyclists, whale-watchers, and long weekenders in search of a place to recharge their batteries.
+Isolated and tranquil, these 172 named islands and reefs are an ideal destination for kayakers, cyclists, whale-watchers, and long weekenders looking to recharge their batteries.

 So hop on a ferry and break out your binoculars.
-We’re going to the San Juan Islands for the next three days.
+We’re off to San Juan Island for the next three days.

 How Big, How Blue, How Beautiful

-There may be 172 named islands in this archipelago, but only the four most populous—Shaw, Lopez, San Juan, and Orcas Islands—are serviced by the Washington State Ferries that depart from Anacortes.
+There may be 172 named islands in this archipelago, but only the four most populous—Lopez, Orcas, San Juan, and Shaw—are serviced by the Washington State Ferries that depart from Anacortes.
 And although each island claims its own unique beauty and character, first-time visitors will find much to love on San Juan Island—a charming hub of whale-watching and the islands’ commercial center.

 His Girl Friday